 The National Alliance on Mental Illness (NAMI) of Delaware has recognized Morris James as its “Corporate Partner of the Year.”
 Managing partner, David H. Williams, accepted this award given in recognition for the firm’s service to the community and support for NAMI Delaware’s mission.
 National Alliance on Mental Illness (NAMI) is a nonprofit group that raises money and awareness for the treatment of people with mental illness.
 Over the past 13 years, a dedicated team of Morris James employees has raised money each year in the NAMI Delaware Walk.
 Margie Touchton, a long-term employee, has led Morris James’ effort which contributes money to fund people in group homes around the state.
 More ›

-Peter B. Ladig and Ian D. McCauley will be speaking at an upcoming CLE titled "Managing E-Discovery Effectively: Meeting the Expectations of your Clients and the Court," sponsored by the eDiscovery and Technology Law Section of the Delaware State Bar Association.
+Ian D. McCauley will speak at an upcoming CLE titled "Managing E-Discovery Effectively: Meeting the Expectations of your Clients and the Court," sponsored by the eDiscovery and Technology Law Section of the Delaware State Bar Association.
 Ian will be speaking on the second panel of the afternoon, discussing the relationship among clients, counsel, and vendors in the e-discovery process, various eDiscovery options, as well as balancing competing interests in the decision-making process.
-Pete will be speaking on the final panel of the afternoon, “Views from the Bench and Bar,” along with jurists and practitioners, discussing their views on several topics, including attorneys’ roles in meeting their ethical obligations to the court while fulfilling client expectations.
 More ›

 Ian D. McCauley will be speaking at a National Business Institute Seminar titled "Discovery Under the New Federal Rules of Civil Procedure" on September 25, 2015.
 The seminar will be discussing the proposed amendments to the Federal Rules of Civil Procedure (FRCP), which will bring significant changes to eDiscovery and litigation strategy when they are implemented on December 1, 2015.
 The seminar will take place at the Doubletree Hotel Wilmington Downtown from 9:00 AM - 4:30 PM, and will count as 6 hours of CLE credit.
 More ›